bobjrsenior/SMBBMLeaderboardDisabler/README.md

 ### Installing This Plugin

 1. Download the plugin from the release page
-2. Put the .dll file in your "BepInEx/plugins" folder
+2. Put the SMBBMLeaderboardDisabler.dll file in your "BepInEx/plugins" folder

 ## Integration with other mods

 If your making a mod that breaks gameplay in some way, it needs to disable the leaderboard upload.
 To do that, you can depend on this mod.

-1. Add a project reference to the .dll file from the releases to your project
+1. Add a project reference to the SMBBMLeaderboardDisabler.dll file from the releases to your project
 2. At the top of your main BepInEx plugin class, add the annotation below

 ```csharp